joelkp/ranoise/README.md

 }
 ```
 This is the function most likely to be useful for signal processing purposes, in situations where how it sounds or looks matters far more than statistical properties.
 The higher output bits are the best.

+It's possible to add a bitrotation offset so as to produce one of 31 alternative outputs (easiest to do using the `MUVAROR32` macro used in the C file, by changing the last argument from 0 to another number).

 #### `ranoise32_old`
 This is an earlier version with some quirks and flaws, worth keeping for the distinctive smoothness of the output.
 It works well as long as changes to x between calls are small or have lower bits set.